It's Rush Limbaugh and the Excellence in Broadcasting Network.

 No evidence.

-There's no evidence this guy ever saw her lame website with these lame crosshairs, which by the way have been a part of political campaign theater for I don't know how long.
+There's no evidence this guy ever saw her lame website with these lame crosshairs, which, by the way, have been a part of political campaign theater for I don't know how long.

 Let's go back, shall we?

-The Republicans of the Tea Party had Sarah Palin have gone way too far in their rhetoric.
+And I guess the undertow, certainly it's not an undertow on the internet, but the undertow, with politicians now speaking publicly as well, the Republicans of the Tea Party had Sarah Palin have gone way too far in their rhetoric.

 It's been violent rhetoric, and therefore this sort of thing happens.